 Different architectures, different failure modes, different legal jurisdictions.
 For open content: Zenodo + Arweave + Internet Archive + IPFS.
 For sovereign institutions: own InvenioRDM/DSpace + ORIGINA timestamp as external proof of existence.

 The document does not need to be everywhere.
-It needs to be undeletable.
-These combinations achieve that.
+It needs enough redundancy and proof to be difficult to erase silently.
+These combinations help with that.

 ✓ What blockchain does

-Proves a record existed at a specific date unchanged.
-Makes tampering practically impossible.
-Provides a content-addressed permanent location (Arweave).
+Makes the proof trail tamper-evident.
+Helps show a record existed at a specific date in a matching hash state.
+Makes tampering harder to conceal.
+Provides a content-addressed location through Arweave.

 ✕ What blockchain cannot do

-Store full documents at scale.
-Guarantee the network survives forever.
+Make an off-chain file durable if nobody deposits or pins it.
+Guarantee every network survives forever.
 Reconstruct records that were never created.
-Replace institutional preservation.
+Replace institutional preservation for sensitive records.

 Individual Preservation